 BSc (Hons) Occupational Therapy

 I qualified as an Occupational Therapist in 2003 from Brunel University.
 I have always had an interest in complex disability and in the early part of my career, I pursued a variety of locum therapist roles to develop my knowledge.
 In that time I acquired a significant range of experience working with both children and adults (medicine, surgery, trauma, orthopaedics, stroke rehab, social care) across NHS, Social Services and education settings.
 This culminated in pursuing further interest in paediatrics.
 I am now self employed through my own limited company.
-I have been engaged in paediatric locum roles and work in an associate capacity as an Occupational Therapist and moving and handling trainer.
+I have been engaged in paediatric locum roles and work in an associate capacity as an Occupational Therapist, Moving and Handling Trainer and Case Manager.

 I have specialised in paediatrics for the last ten years.
 I went to New Jersey in 2008 to complete a module in sensory integration theory and have been applying my learning to my clinical practice.
 My experience in that time includes identifying care, therapy and equipment needs, application of sensory integration strategies and approaches, administration of standardised assessment and direct therapy input to children with complex neuro-disability and life limiting conditions, rare endocrine syndromes, learning disability, developmental delay, developmental coordination disorder, Autistic Spectrum Disorder and sensory processing difficulties.
 My work has also included children with visual and hearing impairments.

 Working for the NHS previously and returning at times as a locum, I have provided services to specialist schools, including consultation and drop in sessions for parents.
 I have devised functional and sensory motor skill programs for children and teach set programs to carers/education providers to promote development.
 A prominent part of my role has been multidisciplinary working across contexts and composing detailed reports.
 These were commonly for local authority education panels, Coordinated Support Plans (Scotland), Individual Education Plans (IEPs) and evidence for State benefit decisions including the Disabled Living Allowance.
 I enjoy teaching and training and have continued developing my skills in the assessment of specialist equipment and moving and handling.